 Appliance Store North Charleston, SC

-Your First Choice for Scratch and Dent Appliances in North Charleston
+Scratch and Dent Appliances in North Charleston, SC

 In a day and age where big box stores sell overpriced appliances to hardworking men and women, droves of Americans are flocking to scratch and dent retailers.
 At Preferred Appliance Sales and Repair, we understand that money doesn't grow on trees.
 That's why we offer our customers the largest selection of overstock and scratch and dent appliances in South Carolina.